lisamelton/more-video-transcoding/README.md

 ### `nvenc-hevc-transcode.rb`

-> [!WARNING]
-> Recent changes to Nvidia drivers, versions 555.85 and later, have a bug (or feature?) which ignores target bitrates for HEVC output so that only constant quality values are honored.
-Until this is fixed, don't use the `--bitrate` option with the `nvenc-hevc-transcode.rb` script because the encoder will ignore it and do something undefined.

 Also designed for 4K HDR content, this script uses the `nvenc_h265_10bit` Nvidia hardware-based encoder, also with a constant quality ratecontrol system, because you can't always afford to wait on `x265_10bit`.
 The output will be slightly larger and somewhat lesser in quality but you'll get it a LOT faster.
 A lot.

 But be aware that the `nvenc_h265_10bit` encoder can only produce HDR10-compatible output.